FireSmart

 FireSmart Home Assessment

-Residents of TNRD Electoral Areas can request a free FireSmart Home Assessment, where a TNRD FireSmart Coordinator will assess the risk of wildfire for your home and property.
-Recommendations will be made to mitigate the risk and help increase your home and property’s resiliency to wildfire.
+Residents of TNRD Electoral Areas can request a free FireSmart Home Assessment, where a TNRD FireSmart Coordinator will assess the risk of wildfire for your home and other structures.
+Recommendations will be made to mitigate the risk and help increase your home’s resiliency to wildfire.

 Note: Exact timing for a FireSmart Home Assessment depends on demand.
 During busier times, it may take multiple weeks or longer for a FireSmart representative to visit your property.
 We appreciate your patience.